seacowx/OpenToM/README.md

 ## Code for Experiment and Evaluation

 We provide code for running expriments using OpenToM.
 Note that running the GPT models require an OpenAI API Key and will be charged for each API call ([OpenAI Pricing](https://openai.com/pricing)).
-Running the Llama2-Chat and Mixtral-8x7B models required Nvidia graphics cards (~300GB VRAM needed for Llama2-70B in full precision and ~160GB VRAM needed for Llama2-70B, quantized to float16).
+Running the Llama2-Chat and Mixtral-8x7B models require Nvidia graphics cards (~300GB VRAM needed for Llama2-70B in full precision and ~160GB VRAM needed for Llama2-70B, quantized to float16).

 ### Instruction for Running Experiment